lambdalisue/rms2dfinder/README.rst

 You can visually classify the trajectories into several clusters of structures and can find out a most stable structure in each cluster by finding out the frame which has a smallest value of total RMSd in each cluster.
 However, it is a tough job to find out **exact** frame number which has a smallest value.

-``rms2dfinder`` will help you to find the frame numbers which has minimum mean RMSd in each cluster.
-What you need to do is just select the region on rms2d plot and the software tell you
+``rms2dfinder`` will help you to find the frame numbers which have minimum mean RMSd in each cluster.
+What you need to do is just select the region on rms2d plot and the software tells you

 -   A minimum mean RMSd (Mean value of summed up RMSd in the region)
 -   A frame number which has the minimum mean RMSd